LostMyInfo/mapih/README.md

 ```

 ### [Modify Guild Onboarding](https://discord.com/developers/docs/resources/guild#modify-guild-onboarding)
-**Requires the `MANAGE_GUILD` and `MANAGE_ROLES` permissions.**
+• Requires the `MANAGE_GUILD` and `MANAGE_ROLES` permissions.
-> **Onboarding enforces constraints when enabled.
+• Onboarding enforces constraints when enabled.
 These constraints are that there must be at least 7 Default Channels and at least 5 of them must allow sending messages to the @everyone role.
 The mode field modifies what is considered when enforcing these constraints.**

 #### Parameters
 | Field               | Type                                                               | Description                                                |